DoctorWkt/h-compiler/Readme.md

 This is a one-pass compiler for a C-like language which I've written to target Unix on the PDP-7.
 The language still looks vaguely like C, but there are some important differences.
 Even though the language allows char and int, there is only really int.
-This means that the '*' decoration on declarations does nothing, and neither does 'void'.
+Also, the '*' decoration on variable declarations does nothing, and neither does 'void' on function decorations.
 They are just syntactic sugar to make it a bit more like C. There is also no recursion.

 To build the compiler and run the virtual machine to execute the assembly code, you need to have Perl, the Parse::Yapp and Data::Dumper packages installed.